EDWARD HITCHCOCK

 pursue a farmer's life.
 But early on he developed a

-Christian faith and set a dual path for his life,
+and set a dual path for his life, science and

-could never be denied, his spiritual life could not
+denied, his spiritual life could not deflect him

-deflect him from the pursuit of scientific truth.
-In
+from the pursuit of scientific truth.
+In that

-that respect he was perhaps unique for his time - and
+respect he was perhaps unique for his time - and for

 religion.
 "When rightly interpreted and understood,"